rubygems/guides/using-s3-source.md

 [Gem server solutions](/run-your-own-gem-server) with their wide feature set, come in very handy for usecases like private hosting, mirroring and inter-release builds.
 With s3 bucket as your gem source, you get convenience of a private gem server, without the hassle of running or maintaining a host.
 In this guide, we cover steps required for setting up a private gem source using a s3 bucket and configuration for its use with the `gem` command.
 > Please check [s3 documentation](https://docs.aws.amazon.com/s3/index.html) if you would like to learn about creating a s3 buckets and their pricing.

+Make sure you are running on ruby gems version that supports s3 signing.
+You can update your ruby gems with the following command:

+    $ gem update --system

 ## Setting up repo

 For a static gem source, you will need 4 additional files beside the `<gemname>.gem` file:

  - `specs.<version>.gz`
  - `latest_specs.<version>.gz`
  - `prerelease_specs.<version>.gz`